-- a) Cow-calf class (Cow must have been shown previously by an immediate family member, and the calf must be the offspring of the cow.)
-Animals must be registered by May 15.
-(A cow/calf may be brought the day of the show if the member has another beef animal in the barn, but the cow/calf must be declared by May 15.) - b) Junior Calf (born after January 1 of the current year) - c) Senior Calf (born between September 1 and December 31 of the previous year) - d) Summer yearling (born between May 1 and August 31 of the previous year) - e) Jr. Yearling (born between January 1 and April 30 of the previous year) - f) Sr. Yearling (born between September 1 and December 31 of two years prior to the Fair) - g) Champion & Reserve Champion heifer for each breed - h) Supreme Heifer - i) Reserve Supreme Heifer - j) Champion Home-Grown Heifer
+- a.
+Cow-calf class (Cow must have been shown previously by an immediate family member, and the calf must be the offspring of the cow.)
+A cow/calf may be brought the day of the show if the member has another beef animal in the barn, but the cow/calf must be declared by entering into https://v2.4honline.com by May 15. - b.
+Junior Calf (born after January 1 of the current year) - c.
+Senior Calf (born between September 1 and December 31 of the previous year) - d.
+Summer yearling (born between May 1 and August 31 of the previous year) - e.
+Jr. Yearling (born between January 1 and April 30 of the previous year) - f.
+Sr. Yearling (born between September 1 and December 31 of two years prior to the Fair) - g.
+Champion & Reserve Champion heifer for each breed - h.
+Supreme Heifer - i.
+Reserve Supreme Heifer - j.
+Champion Home-Grown Heifer